salman3001/strapi-astro-demo/README.md

 ## Notes

 pleae note that i have added the minimum functionality as per task assigned to me.
 UI is very basic.
-Many features like pagination, searching , sorting filtering was not added.
+Many features like pagination, searching , sorting filtering were not added.
 Please let me know if you want to see more features.